2. Joe Model Batch Run

 Understanding the Scenarios File

 The scenarios file is a simple Excel workbook (or data frame) that defines what changes to apply in each scenario.
-Here’s an example structure:
+It uses a long format where each row specifies a single adjustment — one stressor metric modified by one multiplier within one scenario.

 Scenarios File Structure